afeldman-nm/vllm-enc-dec-rfc/rfc.md

 ### Support custom attention bias

 Add custom attention bias support to vLLM kernels.

-This is not directly related to encoder/decoder functionality, however custom attention bias support is required by T5 which is a frequently-requested model for vLLM to support.
+This is not directly related to encoder/decoder functionality, however custom attention bias support is required by T5 [^4] which is a frequently-requested model.

-A
+Custom attention bias means refers to adding an arbitrary matrix $A$ to the scaled dot-product attention scores before performing softmax, as shown below:

+$$
+attn(Q,K,V,A) = softmax(\frac{Q K^T + A}{\sqrt{d}})V
+$$

+T5 employs custom attention bias in order to implement relative positional encoding [^8], wherein pairwise positional relationships between tokens are represented by the bias matrix.
+The HuggingFace Transformers T5 implementation provides an example of how the relative positional encoding matrix is computed [^9].

 ### Support kernels other than XFormers with encoder/decoder models